the-turing-way/bookdash/README.md

 Our working group meeting notes can be found [here](https://github.com/the-turing-way/bookdash/wg-meeting-notes)

 ## Book Dash Planning Committee
-Current members of our community that have previously joined a Book Dash can apply to be on the planning committee.
+Current members of our community that have previously joined a Book Dash can apply to be on the planning committee for an individual Book Dash event.

 Find out more about the Book Dash planning committee [here](https://the-turing-way.netlify.app/community-handbook/bookdash/bookdash-selection).